 - This “Quick Guide to Financial Aid” from FastWeb gives you the terminology, so you understand what is meant by many of the terms we use to describe financial aid issues.

 - This post on our blog encourages you to consider colleges that give merit-based aid – because all colleges do not.
 Students who don’t have top test scores and top grades can still get merit aid!
 You just have to know where to look.
-And we address how to find out which colleges give merit aid and which do not in our financial aid webinar, the second video below.

 As always, feel free to get in touch if you’d like a personal consultation.